SystemsApproach/private5g/software/smallcell.rst

            TX packets 2000815905  bytes 614846017824 (614.8 GB)
            TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0

-In this example, the interface is ``enp193s0f0``, although we refer to it using the ``DATA_IFACE`` variable throughout this section.
+In what will serve as a running example throughout this section, the interface is ``enp193s0f0`` with IP address ``10.76.28.113``.

 Local Blueprint
 ~~~~~~~~~~~~~~~

 Unlike earlier stages that took advantage of canned configurations,
-adding a physical base station means you will need to account for
+adding a physical base station means you need to account for specifics
-specifics of your local environment.
-Editing various configuration
+of your local environment.
+Editing various configuration files is a
-files is a necessary step in customizing a deployment, and so Aether
+necessary step in customizing a deployment, and so Aether OnRamp
-OnRamp establishes a simple convention to help manage that process.
+establishes a simple convention to help manage that process.

 Specifically, the ``blueprints`` directory currently defines four
 distinct ways to configure and deploy Aether: